Cardiac Arrest (TV series): Consultants

 Consultants are mostly portrayed as callous and uncaring towards matters of patients and their own staff such as junior doctors, nurses and house officers.

-Andrew's consultant, Dr. Turner, at first seems friendly and approachable.
+Andrew's consultant, Dr Turner, at first seems friendly and approachable.
 However, he never appears on the ward, leaving the treatment of patients to Claire.
 We see him chatting on the telephone about his golf fixtures.
 Later he attempts to persuade an exhausted and desperate Andrew to forgo his holiday, bribing him with a good reference for his next job.
 Finally, he attempts to have Phil take the blame for a medical error that kills a patient.

-Both of the younger surgical consultants, Bettencourt and DeVries, are portrayed as aggressive bullies.
+Both of the younger surgical consultants, Betancourt and DeVries, are portrayed as aggressive bullies.

-The more positive portrayals of consultants are with the portrayals of Dr. Yates, Dr. Hudson and Mr. Docherty, the last being the most notable example of all.
-Early in the first series Mr. Docherty is portrayed as pleasant and cheerful, but also bumbling and incompetent, frequently requiring to be rescued by Monica.
+The more positive portrayals of consultants are with the portrayals of Dr Yates, Dr Hudson and Mr Docherty, the last being the most notable example of all.
+Early in the first series Mr Docherty is portrayed as pleasant and cheerful, but also bumbling and incompetent, frequently requiring to be rescued by Monica.
 He often loses his way in the middle of a sentence.
-His characterisation changes slowly as the series progresses.
-To the point of Mr. Docherty becoming the most notable senior doctor of the programme.
-Dr. Yates is portrayed as a sympathetic character who, in stark contrast to Turner, genuinely supports his juniors and stays behind to assist them, and more than once is vocal in his opposition to management's tendency to look for a scapegoat for patient deaths caused by systemic flaws.
-Dr. Hudson is portrayed as a no-nonsense yet scrupulously fair character.
+His characterisation changes slowly as the series progresses, to the point of Mr Docherty's becoming the most notable senior doctor of the programme.
+Dr Yates is portrayed as a sympathetic character who, in stark contrast to Turner, genuinely supports his juniors and stays behind to assist them, and more than once is vocal in his opposition to management's tendency to look for a scapegoat for patient deaths caused by systemic flaws.
+Dr Hudson is portrayed as a no-nonsense yet scrupulously fair character.